-The Kan-Okla 100-Mile Highway Sale (aka the 100-Mile Garage Sale) takes place each September in southeast Kansas and northeast Oklahoma, and despite the sale's name, the route has grown to include more than 150 miles of yard sales since the first event in 2008.
+The Kan-Okla 100-Mile Highway Sale (also referred to as the 100-Mile Garage Sale) takes place each September in southeast Kansas and northeast Oklahoma, and despite the sale's name, the route has grown to include more than 150 miles of yard sales since the first event in 2008.

-Sale hours are usually from dawn until dusk, though individual sellers may set their own hours of operation—for more information on specific hours and overall event details, be sure to check out the official Kan-Okla 100-Mile Highway Sale website, the citywide maps, and Kan-Okla's Facebook page before you start planning your visit.
+Sale hours are usually from dawn until dusk, though individual sellers may set their own hours of operation.
+For more information on specific hours and overall event details, be sure to check out the official Kan-Okla 100-Mile Highway Sale website, where you can find information about selling as well as shopping, and Kan-Okla's Facebook page before you start planning your visit.

-Concessions, restrooms, and parking are usually available at the bigger group sale locations, so you won't really have to worry about planning out your meals or rest stops along the way—though it might benefit you to pack a picnic lunch for the car to save money on eating out!
+Concessions, restrooms and parking are usually available at the bigger group sale locations, so you will not really have to worry about planning out your meals or rest stops along the way—although, it might benefit you to pack a picnic lunch for the car to save money on eating out.

-Just like any other yard sale, those participating in the Kan-Okla 100-Mile Highway Sale not only allow haggling but encourage it, too.
+Just like any other yard sale, those participating in the Kan-Okla 100-Mile Highway Sale not only allow haggling but encourage it.
 Go ahead and haggle when the price seems too high, but make sure you do it the right way.
-If you're uncomfortable negotiating on price, practice these proven haggling phrases as you drive the route.
+If you are uncomfortable negotiating on price, practice these proven haggling phrases as you drive the route.

 Be sure to pack your treasure hunting tool kit and gas up your biggest truck, car, or van, and if you have a trailer, you might want to hitch that up, too.